jgwill/olca/README.md

 ## Integrations and roadmap
 The project is migrating to LangGraph 0.4.x to support streaming via `StateGraph` and asynchronous `graph.stream` calls.
-Local `fusewill` helpers will be replaced by `coaiapy.fusewill` for a consistent Langfuse experience.
+Local `fusewill` helpers have been replaced by `coaiapy.fusewill` for a consistent Langfuse experience.
 Upcoming releases will introduce typed-state helpers so agents can declare structured inputs and outputs (see [`olca/state_helpers.py`](olca/state_helpers.py)).
 See [`ROADMAP.md`](ROADMAP.md) for full details.
 Dataset utilities for tagging or grouping traces are available via `olca fuse datasets`, mirroring `coaia fuse`.
 Typed-state examples and websocket helpers continue to evolve.